 1. Allow smaller-lot single-family housing options by-right in residential zoning districts.
 The existing ordinance provides options between a minimum lot size of 7,200 to 15,000 sf for single-family lots.
 Either by modifying the existing zoning districts or establishing a new district, the City could further reduce these requirements to a minimum lot size of between 4,000 to 5,000 sf.
 It also provides flexibility for developers and the potential for new starter or down-sizing options for residents.
 2. Reduce or waive parking requirements and/or allow shared parking for multi-family residential developments.
 This can be done through a variety of ways including zoning changes, development agreements, or policy decisions.
 The reduction could reduce developers' land and development costs in locations where alternative transportation options are available.
-3. Develop online applications to help reduce development time.
-Right now, the City has several opportunities to apply for permits on their website.
-However, this could be expanded upon.
-Online applications that allow developers to apply and submit plans, documents, and fees for many of the Community Development Division's procedures could also help reduce development time.
-Ultimately, these tools could also significantly reduce staff review time.
+Currently, only the Common Council may waive parking shortages.
+3. Continue to enhance online applications to help reduce development time.
+The City has implemented several opportunities to apply for permits through BS&A Online.
+Applications for building permits are almost exclusively done online.
+Additionally, the City has a contract with E-Plan Exam to offer expedited plan review services.
+Unlike the State which makes no guarantee for the turnaround time for their reviews, E-Plan Exam guarantees that they will not exceed 15 business days for any plan review.
+The contract with E-Plan Exam covers building HVAC, plumbing, fire alarm, and fire suppression reviews.
+Given the newness of these online offerings, future efforts aimed at providing instruction in the utilization of the services will empower applicants to realize the greatest reduction in development time.
 4. Modify existing internal practices such as: - a.
 Offer expedited review and special meetings for projects that meet specific requirements or provide substantial public benefit, which has been done in the past. - b.
 Allow more reviews and approvals to be handled at the staff level, rather than Plan Commission or City Council. - c.
 Adopt a substantial ordinance amendment that would change the Plan Commission's role from an advisory committee to one that makes final decisions for site, landscaping, and architectural plan submittals.
 5. Utilize tax incremental financing (TIF) to help supplement some of the cost of new affordable housing in the community.
 Utilize the special provision in tax increment financing law that allows the City to keep a tax increment financing district open for an extra year to support affordable housing and improve housing stock anywhere within the City.
 This approach has been utilized in Milwaukee, Madison, Appleton, La Crosse, and other Wisconsin communities.

 6. Encourage developers to leverage existing economic development tools and incentives available such as Opportunity Zones, Low-Income Housing Tax Credits, Historic Preservation Tax Credits, and other state and County programs directly related to housing and redevelopment.
 Developers should be aware of funding sources that can have a sizeable impact on their bottom lines.